dbt-labs/corp/dbt_coding_conventions.md

 - DON'T place any logic in CTEs which `ref` other models
 - AVOID implementing more than one logical unit of work in a CTE
 - DO make CTE names as verbose as needed to convey what they do
-- DO comment CTEs with confusing or noteable logic
+- DO comment CTEs which contain confusing or noteable logic
-- DO pull out CTEs that are duplicated across models into their own models
+- DO yank out CTEs that are duplicated across models into their own models
 - DO place `[with] {cte_name} as (` on a single line
 - DO pad one newline above and below the sql in a CTE
 - DO use block comments (`/* ... */`) to comment CTEs